astro-tools/diskEvolution/doc/sphinx/background.rst

            Mass accretion rate through an annulus is
 .. math::
-   :label: shoz

            \displaystyle \text{M} = 6 \pi\sqrt{r}  (\partial\sqrt{r}\Sigma\nu)

 Where \nu is the turbulent viscosity of the disk.

 This equation can be re-written as

 .. math::
-   :label: shoz

  \displaystyle \text{M} = 3 \pi\Sigma\nu  (1 + 2Q)

 Where
 .. math::
    :label: shoz
  \displaystyle \text{Q} = \frac{\partial\ln (\Sigma\nu)} {\partial\ln\text{r}}

 The figure shows the input window of our program that is being written in JAVA programming language.
 On the panel are the input parameters for initializing the proto-lunar disk.
 The graph shows variation in the surface density with radius.

  Step 2: Adding Temperature gradient to the Proto-Lunar disk:
  ------------------------------------------------------------